OTTOREIKU/DNDBeyond-Quick-Roster/README.md

 # D&amp;D Beyond Quick Roster
-*Creates a floating button on roll20 to add in character sheets from D&amp;D Beyond to reference inside of a roll20 campaign* --
+*Creates a floating button on roll20 to add character sheets from D&amp;D Beyond to use inside of a roll20 campaign* --

 ![IMG1](https://github.com/user-attachments/assets/6fced97a-c0d5-46db-b890-66238b9f8156)